dotcomxtreme/streaming-guides/README.md

 	</tbody>
 </table>

-A stack agnostic example of [how to request markets and subscribe to them](WS_step_by_step.md) is available as well as well as a detailed description of the streaming protocol which can be found in the [Websocket API reference](WS.md).
+A stack agnostic example of [how to request markets and subscribe to them](WS_step_by_step.md) is available as well as a detailed description of the streaming protocol which can be found in the [Websocket API reference](WS.md).